 A daily tea-making regimen is not necessarily unaccompanied by occasional moments of comedy.
-A frequent occurrence for me--usually in the first couple of infusions of a tea like yan cha (that needs pretty much instantaneous steeps at the beginning)--is depicted above.
+A frequent occurrence for me--usually in the first couple of infusions of a tea like yan cha (which needs pretty much instantaneous steeps at the beginning)--is depicted above.
 The water's in the pot--time to quickly pour it out, but wait!
 Why won't the lid go on?!
 Quick, try to sloppily pour it out anyway!

 There's the culprit--sometimes it only takes the tiniest obstruction to throw off a finely-tuned system.
-Yet, the tea seems to still come out just fine in spite of a moment of panic.
+Yet, the tea seems to still come out just fine, in spite of a moment of panic.

 Remove the offending leaf, and it's back to smooth sailing.
 There might be hiccups along the way, but there are always more infusions to come.